-Vauxhall Grandland X Hybrid boot space & seating
+Vauxhall Grandland Hybrid boot space & seating

 |Length||Width||Height||Boot volume (seats up/down)|

-Don’t let that put you off, though – there’s more than enough space inside the Grandland X for a family of four.
+Don’t let that put you off, though – there’s more than enough space inside the Grandland for a family of four.
 Access to the rear seats is easy due to the wide-opening doors, although there’s no seven-seat option – even if you go for the non-hybrid petrol or diesel.
 Thanks to large windows and light steering, this is an easy enough car to park, however, despite its sizeable 4.5-metre length and long bonnet.

-Both the standard petrol and diesel Grandland X and this new plug-in hybrid version have been designed from the ground up to be fantastic family cars.
+Both the standard petrol and diesel Grandland and this plug-in hybrid version have been designed from the ground up to be fantastic family cars.
 That means there's plenty of space inside for the whole family and their luggage – plus space and cubbyholes for all their odds and ends.

 In addition to the usable boot and spacious second row of seats, there are big door bins and a useful cubby ahead of the gearlever for keeping things like keys or your mobile phone.
 There are two cupholders on the centre console, with a lidded storage bin behind them.
 In the back, there’s no shortage of areas for kids to lose bits and bobs, as well as another set of door bins for water bottles or other paraphernalia.

 The car's 13.2kWh battery is located under the boot floor.
 This means luggage capacity with the rear seats up falls from 514 litres in non-hybrid versions of the Grandland X to 390 litres in the Hybrid.
 With the seats down, there’s a 1,528-litre load space on offer – compared to 1,652 litres in the purely petrol or diesel models.
-While that may sound like a big compromise, in reality the Grandland X Hybrid is still a very versatile family car.
+While that may sound like a big compromise, in reality the Grandland Hybrid is still a very versatile family car.
 It’s unlikely you’ll notice the reduced boot volume in day-to-day use, as most of the space lost is under the floor.

 In This Review

-- 2Range, MPG, CO2 & chargingAs with all plug-ins, how efficient the Vauxhall Grandland X Hybrid is depends on how much you use the electric motor versus the petrol engine
+- 2Range, MPG, CO2 & chargingAs with all plug-ins, how efficient the Vauxhall Grandland Hybrid is depends on how much you use the electric motor versus the petrol engine

-- 3Running costs & insuranceMake sure you do your sums – the Vauxhall Grandland X Hybrid won't save you money on servicing or insurance
+- 3Running costs & insuranceMake sure you do your sums – although it's a very affordable company car, the Vauxhall Grandland Hybrid won't save you money on servicing or insurance

-- 4Performance, engine & driveThe hybrid Vauxhall Grandland X has a pleasing turn of pace, but few will need such a powerful SUV for family duties
+- 4Performance, engine & driveThe hybrid Vauxhall Grandland has a pleasing turn of pace, but it's not that entertaining to drive otherwise

-- 7Reliability & safety ratingThe standard Vauxhall Grandland X has a five-star Euro NCAP crash-test rating, making it one of the safest cars on the road
+- 7Reliability & safety ratingThe standard Vauxhall Grandland has a five-star Euro NCAP crash-test rating, which applies to the hybrid variant, too